 in temples throughout Southeast Asia.

 It is a common practice for temple visitors to seek out the Buddha representing the “day of the week” of their own birth.
 It is believed that their lives are enhanced by the blessing of that particular Buddha.
 In addition each of the displayed buddhas represents a “great moment” of Buddha’s life and reveals important lessons for everyone and of interest to all visitors.

 Sunday – PANG THAWAI NET.
 Seven Days of Looking.
 After his enlightenment under the Buddhi tree, the Buddha stood in gratitude to the power which made this huge leap in awareness possible.
 He stood for a whole week without blinking an eye.

 Monday – PANG HAM YATI.
 Pacifying the Relatives.
 The Buddha stands with his right hand extended and palm raised upwards.
 With this Mudra he offered peace to the members of his aggravated family.
 The Buddha’s advice was to compromise.

-Wednesday PM PANG UMBAT Pang Umbat.
-This one day of the week is divided into two twelve hour parts.
-It’s clear that the same lesson of charity is continued throughout the day.
-The benefits of being generous profits all creation.
+Wednesday PM PANG UMBAT Buddha Distributing Alms This one day of the week is divided into two twelve hour parts.
+The lesson of charity is continued throughout the day.
+The example of being generous profits all creation.

 Friday PANG RAM PUENG Contemplating Buddha.
 The Buddha stands with his arms crossed across his chest.
-Realizing the darma or difficulties that all people must face, the Buddha offers continual hope and encouragement.
+Realizing the dharma or difficulties that all people must face, the Buddha offers continual hope and encouragement.

 Saturday PANG NAK PROK Protected by the Naga King.
 The meditating Buddha was protected from a heavy rainfall by a huge serpent .
 The Buddha was so engrossed in his spiritual practice that he didn’t even realize that a miracle had taken place.